-To see more from the Greensboro History Museum, you can visit their partner page here, or visit their website for more information.
+To see more from the University of North Carolina at Charlotte, visit their partner page here or their website for more information.